 Are you able to design my kitchen and project manage it?

-Whats your hourly rate and payment terms?
+Whats your payment terms?

 For any site visits that are more than 20 miles away we charge 0.50p per mile.
 Time on site is charged at £50 an hour regardless of distance.